 With this in mind we want to make the event accessible to a wide variety of people, not just fill the event up with super-fast folks in their 20s and 30s, which would be very easy for us to do.
 For a variety of reasons, some riders just need more time than others to get around the course and we want to encourage them to take part too.

 We try to address this by making it clear that there’s no official cut-off time for APN, but we also know how demoralising it can be for riders when they drop a long way behind the main bunch.

-This year we had a very high scratch rate – mainly due to the weather but also because, even though there’s no official time limit to APN, once some riders realised that they were probably not going to make it back for the Monday night meal, thoughts of negativity creep in, they lost the motivation to continue and ended up scratching.
+In 2019 we had a very high scratch rate – mainly due to the weather but also because, even though there’s no official time limit to APN, once some riders realised that they were probably not going to make it back for the finisher’s meal, thoughts of negativity crept in, they lost the motivation to continue and ended up scratching.

 Now we know that quite a few of you out there will think that managing that negativity and pushing through to the end, no matter what time you arrive, is all a part of what endurance events are about – and you’d be right – but we also think that it might be putting some people off even entering in the first place and, as we are all about inclusivity, we came up with the idea of giving some riders the option to get a head start in the daylight if they feel they really need it.

 However, this isn’t aimed at riders who just want to get round quicker overall and get home sooner.
 Anyone who wants a rookie place will have to state why they need those extra eight hours of daylight.
 Rookie riders will have their own category and, as starting during the day gives them quite a big advantage over the main field, their finisher times will also be listed separately on the results page.

 How do I get a rookie place?

 In order to be accepted as a Rookie Rider you’ll need to fill in the appropriate section on the application form and explain why you feel you’d benefit from an early start.
 There will only be 30 early starts so we cannot guarantee that you’ll be accepted.